 Make clear Deadlines

-Always set clear deadlines or milestones to get work done by.
+Always set clear deadlines or milestones to get work done.
 In fact, let your close friends or family members know of these deadlines.
 If you do, they will always hold you accountable if you stray away from your target.

 Praise Each Little Step